The Combined Cadet Force (CCF) is a MOD sponsored youth organisation run by CCF Officers from the teaching staff.

 The aim of the CCF is to enhance the personal development of our pupils, providing them with opportunities to develop leadership, teamwork, self-reliance and resourcefulness.

-Faulkner’s (Year 9) pupils join the CCF in the Summer Term and participate in an introductory programme of activities.
-During the latter part of the term, pupils are asked to select which section of the CCF they wish to join.
+Faulkner’s (Year 9) pupils join the CCF in the Summer Term and participate in an introductory programme of activities focused on expedition skills, culminating in a four

-They are also eligible to participate in a vocational award called the BTEC First Diploma in Public Services.
+Senior Cadets are eligible to participate in a vocational course, the BTEC Level 2 Award in Teamwork and Personal Development.
 The scheme is run by the Cadet Vocational Qualification Organisation (CVQO).

-For more information on the CCF at Bradfield, see our co-curricular handbook:
+For more information about the CCF at Bradfield, see our Co-Curricular handbook: